Glass-to-Metal Technology Parallax Technology, Inc

 In Conclusion:

-of the many factors that determine "the life" of a sealed co2 laser tube, its construction is of paramont importance.
+of the many factors that determine "the life" of a sealed co2 laser tube, its construction and cleanliness are of paramont importance.
 CO2 laser tubes with glued ends are much cheaper than Hard Sealed tubes.

 upset the patient